nfxpnk/atlas/README.md

 * !`guideSrc` {string} – path to scss files that documented.
 It is not mandatory that it should be scss root, it could be any folder, but in this case you need to additionaly provide `scssSrc` for statistic reports.
 * !`guideDest` {string} – path to generated files folder.
 * !`cssSrc` {string} – path to generated CSS.
 Used for statistical reports.
-* `scssSrc` {string} – path to root of SCSS files.
-Optional.
-Used for generate statistical reports.
-It should be used if `guideSrc` is different from scss root.
-If not defined – `guideSrc` will be used.
-Proper path to root scss files needed to generate dependencies graph.
 * `scssAdditionalImportsArray` {array} – array of additional sass imports, if they used.
 Needed for statistical reports and styleguide auto generation.
 * `componentPrefixes` {array of strings} – ['component', 'container'] prefixes that used for components and containers on project.
 It used to properly guess component types in component structure info (in footer).
 Ex: `['c-', 'l-']`, `['atlas-', 'l-']`
 * `excludedCssFiles` {regexp} – CSS files that would not be processed in statistical reports.